Kizomba: Romantic, Sexy and Slow

 No need to bring a partner – everyone dances with everyone else in order to gain the best dancing experience.
 If you are new to Kizomba lessons, or even if you just need a refresher, try our Monday Kizomba classes.
 Already have some footwork down?
 Sign up for Wednesday Kizomba classes with Semba!

-Mondays 8:30 pm – 9:20 pm: Kizomba Class for Beginners and Improvers (come early for optional Salsa Class)
+Mondays 8:30 pm – 9:20 pm: Kizomba Class for Beginners and Improvers (come early for optional Salsa or Bachata Class)

-Wednesdays 9:00 pm – 9:50 pm: Kizomba/Semba Class for Intermediate and Advanced (come early for optional Salsa Class)
+Wednesdays 8:30 pm – 9:20 pm pm: Kizomba/Semba Class for Intermediates and Advanced (come early for optional Salsa Class)